 1,035 acres to MRML- VM 603 acres to MRML- WM located primarily in shoreline areas where vegetation modification (mowing) permits occur in accordance with the Shoreline Policy.
 Current LDR lands are also located adjacent to dense residential development.
 These changes support management actions and recreational trends identified in the TORP.
 Public use of all areas that were reclassified will not be affected now or in the foreseeable future.
 Public access in the form of natural surface hiking and biking trails is compatible with these classifications.
 The conversion of these lands will have no effect on current or projected public use.
-MRML - Wildlife Management (WM) Land classification changes resulted in a reduction of WM acres from 3,731 acres to the current 1,774 acres as a result of several parcels of land under the prior classifications as follows: The net reduction of 1,957 acres of WM resulted from areas that have historically been managed for recreation or vegetation management.
+MRML - Wildlife Management (WM) Land classification changes resulted in a reduction of WM acres from 3,731 acres to the current 1,774 acres as a result of several parcels of land under the prior classifications as follows: o 2 acres from PO o 7 acres from REC o 601 acres from REC- LD o 2,315 to ESA o 252 acres to MRML- VM The net reduction of 1,957 acres of WM resulted from areas that have historically been managed for recreation or vegetation management.
 Acres that were converted to the ESA classification are areas of high habitat value as identified by the WHAP.
 These reclassifications will have no effect on current or projected public use.
-MRML - Vegetative Management (VM) The increase of MRML-VM from 800 acres to 2,325 acres were a result of the following land classification changes: 38 acres from ESA All parcels that were reclassified to MRML-VM were reclassified to recognize the long term historic management of these lands to provide
+MRML - Vegetative Management (VM) The increase of MRML-VM from 800 acres to 2,325 acres were a result of the following land classification changes: o 38 acres from ESA All parcels that were reclassified to MRML-VM were reclassified to recognize the long term historic management of these lands to provide

-289 acres from WM 97 acres from ESA-REC 145 acres from REC 1,035 from REC-LDR 77 acres to PO healthy and productive forests in accordance with directives specified in Public Law 86-717, the Forest Cover Act and to maintain an aesthetically pleasing, fully forested shoreline.
+289 acres from WM 97 acres from ESA- REC 145 acres from REC 1,035 from REC-LDR 77 acres to PO healthy and productive forests in accordance with directives specified in Public Law 86-717, the Forest Cover Act and to maintain an aesthetically pleasing, fully forested shoreline.
 This reclassification will have no effect on current or projected public use.
-MRML - Future/Inactive Recreation The decrease on Future/Inactive Rec from 175 acres to 5 were a result of the following land classification changes: 81 acres to ESA 94 acres to VM 5 acres from REC In general terms, the amount of land classified for Future/Inactive Recreation in the 1989 Master Plan was excessive and was based on projected needs at the time.
+MRML - Future/Inactive Recreation The decrease on Future/Inactive Rec from 175 acres to 5 were a result of the following land classification changes: • 81 acres to ESA • 94 acres to VM • 5 acres from REC In general terms, the amount of land classified for Future/Inactive Recreation in the 1989 Master Plan was excessive and was based on projected needs at the time.
 Management experience since 1989 has clearly revealed that these reclassifications were needed to reflect actual use, evolving trends and regional priorities.
 The parcels classified as Future/Inactive Recreation are undeveloped.
 Until there is a need to develop these lands, they will be managed as Multiple Resource Management lands.
 These reclassification changes will have no effect on current or projected public use.